Surrogate-based cross-correlation for particle image velocimetry: Related works

 where $\psi(\cdot)$ denotes the modification operation (PHAT filter~\cite{horner1984phase}, SPOF filter~\cite{wernet2005symmetric}, RPC filter~\cite{eckstein2009digital}, etc.).
+Compared with the $R_{PRE}$ (image pre-processing), the $R_{GCC}$ can be viewed as a post-processing of $F_1F_2^*$.
 Several GCC instances are listed in Table.~\ref{tab_1}.
-The filters of these GCC methods share a special type, $\psi(F_1,F_2)=\phi(|F_1F_2^*|)$, as demonstrated in Fig.~\ref{fig_2}~(c).
-Compared with the $R_{PRE}$ (image pre-processing), the $R_{GCC}$ can be viewed as a post-processing of $F_1F_2^*$.
+The filters of these GCC methods share a special type, $\psi(F_1,F_2)=\phi(|F_1F_2^*|)$, as demonstrated in Fig.~\ref{fig_2}~(b).